 I knew almost immediately that there was something different in the atmosphere of the writers’ conference I attended.
-During the first few days everyone who introduced themselves wanted to know in which genre I wrote–fiction, nonfiction or poetry—and whether I was having my manuscript criticized.
+During the first few days everyone who introduced themselves wanted to know the genre my book was in–fiction, nonfiction or poetry—and whether I was having my manuscript criticized.
 I quickly learned that the writers who were having their manuscripts criticized by members of the staff had more status than people who were there simply for the experience of listening to the lectures and attending the workshops.
 The atmosphere was intense and became even more so with each passing day.
-Some of the writers who had come to the conference in the hope of making a connection that would get an agent or an editor interested in their work became anxious, and then either desperate or deeply disappointed.
-It wasn’t easy.
+Some of the aspiring writers who had come to the conference in the hope of making a connection that would get an agent or an editor interested in their work became anxious, and then either desperate or deeply disappointed.

-This year there will be over two hundred writers’ conferences in the United States in every genre from romance (a huge one in Atlanta that sounds like great fun) to science fiction to crime.
-Each one will draw writers who want to learn more about their craft, writers who are looking for agents, writers who are looking for their big breakthrough.
-For whatever reason they are attending, the conference will be an adventure, one more dramatic than they might expect.
+There are hundreds of writers’ conferences in the United States in every genre from romance to science fiction to crime, and more open every year.
+Each conference will draw writers who want to learn more about their craft, writers who are looking for agents, writers who want information on how to market their books, writers who are looking for their big breakthrough.
+For whatever reason they are attending, the conference will be an adventure, one that might be more dramatic than they expect.